 Here's what your letter should include:

-After you send the letter, your landlord may respond with information about returning your security deposit, respond and say that they will keep your deposit as a penalty or that they will charge you additional penalties, or completely ignore you.
+After you send the letter, your landlord may respond with information about returning your security deposit.
+They might notify you that they plan to keep your deposit as a penalty—or that they plan to charge you additional penalties for breaking your lease.
+They may even ignore you completely.

-If either one of you wants to take extra precautions then you should sign a termination agreement as well.
+A termination letter isn't a contract—it's a notice that you're planning to leave your rental.
+If either your or your landlord wants to take extra precautions, then you should sign a termination agreement as well.
 A landlord may want to do this to make sure that you have no ability to sue them for anything in the future and to be sure that you won't decide to hold over.
 You should try to sign a termination agreement, similarly, to get assurance that they won't decide to come after you for unpaid rent.

 The information provided on this website does not, and is not intended to, constitute legal advice.